IzzyVanDerGiessen/mm/README.md

     is to minimize the variability of the inputs (except the segments they give, of course).

-# Invariances of the system {#invariances-of-the-system .unnumbered}
+# Invariances of the system

 -   The pipeline aims to be \*scene and shot invariant\*.
 It should not matter which scene/shot (or even overlap of the two) from a video a